Animal cracker: Manufacturers

-Nabisco makes Barnum's Animal Crackers, with their distinctive package art of a circus wagon fitted out as a cage and animals within it.
-“Barnum” refers to the famous showman and circus entrepreneur P. T. Barnum, but Nabisco does not pay a licensing fee to Barnum and Bailey Circus.
-The product actually says “Barnum's Animals”, subtitled “Crackers”.
+Nabisco makes Barnum's Animals Crackers, with their distinctive package art of a circus wagon fitted out as a cage and animals within it.
+"Barnum" refers to the famous showman and circus entrepreneur P. T. Barnum, but Nabisco does not pay a licensing fee to Barnum and Bailey Circus.
+The product actually says "Barnum's Animals", subtitled "Crackers".
 Half of the wheels are printed on the large sides of the box but at one time the printed wheels continued to the bottom of the box, and were partially perforated along their outline, which allowed punching the wheels out and standing the wagon to stand on its wheels.
 Responding to requests from PETA, in August 2018 Nabisco released new package art displaying the animals roaming free.

-Stauffer Biscuit Company of York, Pennsylvania, also has a line of animal crackers, which are now distributed by several major discount retailers.
-Their use of the spices nutmeg and mace give the basic animal cracker a slightly different character from the Nabisco crackers.
-Former owner Rodney Stauffer now has his own company Rodney's Animal Crackers that also produces animal crackers.
+Stauffer Biscuit Company of York, Pennsylvania, a Japanese company owned by Meiji, also has a line of animal crackers, which are distributed by several major discount retailers.
+Their use of the spices nutmeg and mace give the basic animal cracker a somewhat different taste from the Nabisco crackers.
+Former owner Rodney Stauffer now has his own company, Rodney's Animal Crackers, that also produces animal crackers.

 Austin, a division of the Keebler Company, also makes a variety of animal crackers.
 The Austin variety has similar nutritional content and animal shapes.
-The Austin product is labeled under the name of the Kellogg Company, which acquired Keebler in 2001.
+The Austin product is sold under the name of the Kellogg Company, which acquired Keebler in 2001.

+Mother’s Bakery, founded in New Jersey in 1914, has sold varieties of animal crackers that they market as “Circus Animal Cookies”, frosted in pink and white, in the shapes of camels, hippos and lions, among others.
+Mother's Original Circus Animal Cookies are sprinkled with rainbow nonpareils and a variety of special runs themed for holidays are released annually, such as black cats on Halloween.

-The Borden corporation also produced a brand of animal crackers, until the late 1970s.
-They came in a red box, which featured the famous Elsie the Cow logo.
+Until the late 1970's the Borden corporation also produced a brand of animal crackers, which came in a red box featuring the Elsie the Cow logo.

 Market Square Food Company Inc. in Illinois has also produced its own brand of animal crackers since 1982.
 Its animal crackers are distributed by several major retailers throughout the United States and internationally.

-Sam's Club distributes animal crackers under its ‘’Member's Mark’’ house brand.
+Sam's Club distributes animal crackers under its "Member's Mark" house brand.

-In the UK, Cadburys produce a range simply called “Animals”.
+In the UK, Cadburys produce a range simply called "Animals".
 As noted above, these biscuits have a chocolate coating on one side.

 In Germany, Bahlsen produces animal crackers under the Leibniz brand.

-In New Zealand, Arnott's manufactures ‘’Iced Animals’’, colourfully iced animal crackers.
+In New Zealand, Arnott's manufactures "Iced Animals", colourfully iced animal crackers.